Spotting Infections Caused by Road Rash

 When road rash leads to serious infection, it can mean hospitalization, extensive medical treatment, and time away from work.
 If your road rash was sustained in a motorcycle accident caused by someone else’s negligence, you can seek compensation for your losses through a personal injury claim.
 You may be entitled to damages including past and future medical expenses, lost wages, property damage, and pain and suffering.
 Your best course of action is to speak with an experienced personal injury lawyer as soon as possible.

 At Grant Law Office, we provide aggressive and compassionate representation after motorcycle crashes, bicycle accidents, and a range of personal injury matters.
 Wayne Grant has been named to Georgia Super Lawyers® and is rated AV Preeminent® 5 out of 5 by Martindale-Hubbell®, the highest possible rating.
 Together, our husband-and-wife team of Atlanta personal injury attorneys takes a thorough approach to cases, employing strategic thought and planning.
-Call us today at (404) 995-3955 or toll-free at (866) 249-5513 to schedule a free consultation.
+Call us today at (404) 995-3955 to schedule a free consultation.
 We can explain your options under the law.

 Contact us today for a free and comprehensive case evaluation.